 - Good manners go a long way.
 Always start a conversation with a greeting and end it with a goodbye.

-- Speak clearly, slowly and be sensitive to the tone of your voice.
-Do not sound overly anxious, aggressive or pushy.
+- Speak clearly, slowly, and be sensitive to the tone of your voice.
+Do not sound overly anxious, aggressive, or pushy.

-- Never use offensive language no matter how frustrated you are.
+- Never use an offensive language no matter how frustrated you are.
 It will only decrease your chances of getting quality support.

-- Remember that if you are making personal insults, yelling or making physical threats, agents might be authorized to hang up on a caller.
+- Remember that if you are making personal insults, yelling, or making physical threats, agents might be authorized to hang up on a caller.
 Some companies even blacklist serious offenders.